svenhue/WebBuilder/readme.md

 Started this project to learn TS, Nodejs, Nitro, Tailwind, Vue, Nuxt, Langchain and FastAPI

-Core functionality: Building web applications with an visual interface
+Core functionality: Building web applications with an visual interface, Export as casual Nuxtjs Application and generate json config with langgraph (based on the json config the app will be generated)

 <img width="1505" alt="Bildschirmfoto 2025-07-01 um 09 07 44" src="https://github.com/user-attachments/assets/12e8fb57-87ab-4484-9ea5-7936b5a94a04" />